barisbozkurt/auto-assess-rhythm-imitation/ML_experiments/siamese/README.md

 onset detection in the paper.

 We train DNN-based onset detection with spectrogram features.
 Spectrogram can be obtained using compute_spectrogram method in utils.py.
-The input to the DNN-based onset detection is onset labels.
-However, we pre-process the onset labels using the get_binary_labels method in utils.py.
+The output of the DNN-based onset detection network is onset labels.
+We pre-process the onset labels using the get_binary_labels method in utils.py.